Docs

 This article explains how you can test the scalability of your application in the Amazon Web Services (AWS) cloud.
 The AWS services used in this article include Amazon Elastic Compute Cloud (EC2) and Amazon Relational Database Service (RDS).
 The use of Amazon Elastic Load Balancing (ELB) is also briefly discussed.
 The application under testing is called QuickTickets, a fictional Vaadin web application that sells movie tickets to theaters all over the world.
 See also the blog post about the experiment and the results.

 To fully understand this article and follow through the steps, you should have some basic knowledge of Amazon Web Services (AWS), Apache JMeter, MySQL and Linux shell usage.
-You will also need to know how to checkout the QuickTickets project from SVN and run Ant targets to generate test database and to package the application as a WAR file.
+You will also need to know how to checkout the QuickTickets project from Github and run Ant targets to generate test database and to package the application as a WAR file.

 Please notice, that using the AWS services discussed here will incur some expenses.